MartinBonde/SquareModels/docs/src/concepts.md

 end
 ```

+Thus, `value[p, i, t]` returns `Zero()` when `p`, `i`, and `t` belong to their
+named axes but `(p, i)` is not in `pairs`.
+It causes an error only when an index
+is outside its named axis.

+JuMP evaluates other filter forms, including filters whose membership set
+depends on an axis, over the named axes.

-Put index names in parentheses to unpack stated sparse coordinates:
+Put index names in parentheses to state stored coordinates directly:

 ```julia
 @variables data.model begin